Kitware/dive/docs/Web-Version.md

 !!! warning

     You should note that 2 people **cannot** work on the same video at the same time.
-Your team should coordianate on who will work on each dataset.
+Your team should coordinate on who will work on each dataset.

 ## Managing Permissions